urlearncloud/devops-doc/DOCKER/docker-info/README.md

 ![image](https://user-images.githubusercontent.com/43399466/217507877-212d3a60-143a-4a1d-ab79-4bb615cb4622.png)

 The above picture, clearly indicates that Docker Deamon is brain of Docker.
-If Docker Deamon is killed, stops working for some reasons, Docker is brain dead :p (sarcasm intended).
+If Docker Deamon is killed, stops working.

 ### Docker LifeCycle